-In 1995, Governor Batt appointed Justice Eismann as a district judge in Ada County.
+In 1995, he was appointed as a district judge in Ada County.
 Convinced that there must be a more effective way to deal with the burgeoning drug problem, Justice Eismann began working to set up a drug court in Ada County.
-In 1998, Ada County was awarded a federal grant, and in February 1999, the drug court began receiving participants.
+In 1998, Ada County was awarded a federal grant, and the drug court began receiving participants in February 1999.
 Justice Eismann presided over that drug court until just prior to taking office as a Justice of the Idaho Supreme Court.
-The Ada County Drug Court is proving effective in getting addicts off drugs so that they can restore their lives, rebuild their family relationships, and become productive members of the community.
+The Ada County Drug Court has proved effective in reducing recidivism and getting addicts off drugs so that they can restore their lives, rebuild their family relationships, and become productive members of the community.
 In 1998, the other district judges elected Justice Eismann as the Administrative District Judge for the Fourth Judicial District, consisting of Ada, Boise, Elmore, and Valley Counties.
 While a district judge, he also served on the Ada County Domestic Violence Task Force.

 Promoting Openness In The Courts